 cp /opt/apache-tomcat-7.0.59-8009/conf/server.xml /opt/apache-tomcat-7.0.59-8029/conf/

-Update SHUTDOWN port on all the instance.
+Update SHUTDOWN port on all the instances:

 sed -i -- 's/8005/8015/g' /opt/apache-tomcat-7.0.59-8019/conf/server.xml